lumen112015/becoming/src/posts/from-flicker-to-flame.md

 Both speak to the same truth:
 Resisting breaks us.
 Surrender steadies us.
 And in that surrender, whether on water or in light,
-we discover we were never drowning, never burning out—
+we discover we were never drowning, never burning out,
 we were always enough.

 ---